IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Related Works

 \section{Related Works}

 {\textbf{Text-Driven Human Motion Generation}} aims at generating 3D human motions based on text description.
-Most modeling paradigms in this field can be separated into three families, \ie, diffusion modeling \cite{mdm, motiondiffuse, mld, mardm}, mask token modeling \cite{mmm,momask,bamm,lamp}, and autoregressive modeling \cite{t2m-gpt, go-to-zero, scamo, being-m0}.
-Based on their success, some other works explore better motion representations \cite{mardm, jiang2025causal,meng2025absolute}, detailed text prompts \cite{finemogen,he2023semanticboost,yazdian2023motionscript}, RAG techniques \cite{remodiffuse,remogpt,rmd,remomask}, lightweight motion models \cite{light-t2m, motionmamba}, etc. Notably, with the belief that motion generation and understanding knowledge are complementary, works on Motion-aware LLM \cite{motiongpt, motiongpt2,mg-motionllm,momug,motiongpt3,hou2025motionverse,egolm,m3gpt,being_m05} propose to unify multiple abilities into a single model.
-Despite their versatility on various motion-related tasks, existing works in this line suffer from a fundamental limitation: \emph{generation and understanding tasks are trained and executed in isolation without explicit cross-task interaction}, weakening the complementary role of understanding and generating knowledge.
+Most modeling paradigms in this field can be separated into three families, \ie, diffusion modeling \cite{mdm, motiondiffuse, mld, mardm, li2026motionhiflow,li2026moftss,zeng2025progressive}, mask token modeling \cite{mmm,momask,bamm,lamp,guo2025snapmogen,mhm}, and autoregressive modeling \cite{t2m-gpt, go-to-zero, scamo, being-m0}.
+Based on their success, some other works explore better motion representations \cite{mardm, jiang2025causal,meng2025absolute}, detailed text prompts \cite{finemogen,he2023semanticboost,yazdian2023motionscript}, RAG techniques \cite{remodiffuse,remogpt,rmd,remomask}, lightweight motion models \cite{light-t2m, motionmamba}, etc. Notably, with the belief that motion generation and understanding knowledge are complementary, works on Motion-aware LLM \cite{motiongpt, motiongpt2,mg-motionllm,momug,motiongpt3,hou2025motionverse,egolm,m3gpt,being_m05,li2026llamo} propose to jointly learn multiple tasks with a single model.
+Despite providing versatile basis for various motion-centric tasks, existing works in this line suffer from a fundamental limitation: \emph{generation and understanding tasks are trained and executed in isolation without explicit cross-task interaction}, weakening the complementary role of understanding and generating knowledge.
 MotionChain \cite{motionchain} and MotionAgent \cite{motionagent} perform motion understanding and generation sequentially, but focus on multi-turn conversation rather than enhancing generation performance via motion understanding.
 Besides, they either require heavy human intervention or an extra LLM to connect motion generation and caption.
 Most recently, Motion-R1 \cite{motion-r1} explores the interaction between understanding and generation.
 However, it only performs motion-free text understanding before generation.
 In contrast, our work is the first to explore the native interaction loop across motion generation, assessment, and refinement.